elmahygurl/Circus_of_Plates/README.md

 ###
 -The game has three levels(each differ in the speed of the falling objects).
 ###
+-You use the left and right arrows to move the clown to catch falling objects using the clown's hand.
+###
 -When you start the game, you are given 3 lives.
 ###
 -If you catch a Bomb , one life is lost.